Jwely/espa-api/README.md

 # espa-api
 Demo API for the ESPA ordering system.

+## Domain Description
+The ESPA project (EROS Science Processing Architecture) is a system for producing advanced science products from existing products.
+It operates on a scene by scene basis and is constructed to produce many products at once rather than a single product as quickly as possible (multiprocess vs multithreading).
+Each product algorithm that runs only has access to the immediate observations spatial and temporal context, save any auxillary data needed such as ozone or water pressure measurements.

+The system is composed of two major subsystems, ESPA ordering & scheduling and ESPA production.

+#### ESPA Ordering & Scheduling

+The espa-api is meant to provide access to all espa ordering & scheduling operations in a standardized way

 ## Assumptions
 1. The proposed API will be logically divided into a user api, system api and admin api.